-Moncler Group's climate strategy is focused first and foremost on the decarbonization of its scope 1 and 2 GHG impacts.
-Beyond mitigation activities, to deliver a more immediate impact, the Group is also committed to compensate scope 1 and 2 residual GHG emissions.
+Moncler Group's climate strategy is focused first and foremost on the decarbonisation of its scope 1 and 2 GHG impacts.
+Beyond mitigation activities, to deliver a more immediate impact, the Group is also committed to compensate scope 1 and 2 unavoidable residual GHG emissions.

-To this end, residual emissions have been compensated through carbon credits generated through projects certified on the voluntary market and focused respectively on circular economy and renewable energy production.
+To this end, residual scope 1 and 2 emissions are compensated through carbon credits generated through projects certified on the voluntary market and focused respectively on circular economy and renewable energy production.
 Each credit, certified following the most recognised international standards such as the Gold Standard or the Verified Carbon Standard (VCS), guarantees the reduction/avoidance of a tonne of CO2 in atmosphere.

-To monitor the reduction and compensation of the GHG emissions at its own sites, the Group annually:
+To monitor the reduction and compensation of the GHG emissions at its own sites, the Group on annual basis:

-- monitors the implementation of the Group's energy procurement guidelines - collaborates with relevant company departments to continuously identify areas for improvement in energy efficiency - regularly monitors energy consumption and related CO2 emissions through dedicated company tools and the support of a consulting company - collaborates with recognized partners to purchase renewable energy certificates and CO2 credits aligned to the most important international standards such as the Gold Standard or Verified Carbon Standard (VCS)
+- monitors the implementation of the Group's energy guidelines for the procurement of renewable energy; - collaborates with relevant company departments to continuously identify areas for improvement in energy efficiency; - regularly monitors energy consumption and related CO2 emissions using dedicated company tools and with the support of a consulting firm; - collaborates with recognized partners to purchase renewable energy certificates (EACs) and CO2 credits aligned to major international standards such as the Gold Standard or Verified Carbon Standard (VCS).